Banishment By Attrition: The Truth About Residency Restrictions

 7. Whether it appears excessive in relation to the alternative purpose assigned.”

-“Of the seven factors identified by Mendoza-Martinez as relevant to the inquiry of whether a statute has a punitive effect, only two factors – finding of scienter and advancing a non-punitive interest – point in favor of treating the effects of the Act as non-punitive.
+In Indiana v.
+Pollard, 908 N.E.2d 1145 (Ind.
+2009), the Court determined that, “Of the seven factors identified by Mendoza-Martinez as relevant to the inquiry of whether a statute has a punitive effect, only two factors – finding of scienter and advancing a non-punitive interest – point in favor of treating the effects of the Act as non-punitive.
 The remaining factors, particularly the factor of excessiveness, point in the other direction… as applied to Pollard, the statute violates the prohibition on ex post facto laws contained in the Indiana Constitution because it imposes burdens that have the effect of adding punishment beyond that which could have been imposed when his crime was committed.”

 Pennsylvania’s decision in Fross et al. v.
-County of Allegheny (2010) [62] made a similar preemptive clause ruling to the ruling in New Jersey.
+County of Allegheny, 20 A.3d 1193 (Pa.
+2011) made a similar preemptive clause ruling to the ruling in New Jersey.
 In striking Allegheny County’s 2500 foot ordinance, the courts stated “the ordinance appears to attempt to ensure public safety, in certain parts of Allegheny County, by isolating all Megan’s Law registrants in localized penal colonies of sorts, without any consideration of the General Assembly’s policies of rehabilitation and reintegration… The County’s legislative effort in this instance undermines the General Assembly’s policies of rehabilitation, reintegration, and diversion from prison of appropriate offenders, and significantly interferes with the operation of the Sentencing and Parole Codes.
 For these reasons, we agree with the federal district court that the County’s Ordinance stands as an obstacle to accomplishing the full purposes objectives of the General Assembly and is, therefore, preempted.”

 Local residency restriction laws also hinder statewide uniformity concerning sex offender placement.
 SORA, SARA, chapter 568 and SOMTA are statewide laws that apply to every community, including those particular laws and regulations regarding sex offender placement.

-In Does v Snyder (2016) [66], the 6th Circuit found that a number of Michigan’s sex offender laws, including residency restrictions, constituted punishment.
+In Does v Snyder, 834 F.3d 696 (6th Cir.
+2016), the 6th Circuit found that a number of Michigan’s sex offender laws, including residency restrictions, constituted punishment.
 “More specifically, SORA resembles, in some respects at least, the ancient punishment of banishment.
 True, it does not prohibit the registrant from setting foot in the school zones, and it certainly doesn’t make a registrant “dead in law [and] entirely cut off from society,” which is how Blackstone described the banished.
 But its geographical restrictions are nevertheless very burdensome, especially in densely populated areas… Sex Offenders are forced to tailor much of their lives around these school zones, and, as the record demonstrates, they often have great difficulty in finding a place where they may legally live or work.
 Some jobs that require traveling from jobsite to jobsite are rendered basically unavailable since work will surely take place within a school zone at some point… registrants are subject to numerous restrictions on where they can live and work and, much like parolees, they must report in person, rather than by phone or mail.
 Failure to comply can be punished by imprisonment, not unlike a revocation of parole…In sum, while SORA is not identical to any traditional punishments, it meets the general definition of punishment, has much in common with banishment and public shaming, employs geographical restrictions similar to those employed by punitive sun-down laws, and has a number of similarities to parole/probation.
 This factor thus weighs in Plaintiffs’ favor.”
 The Court ruled threat Michigan’s registry scheme, including residency and work restriction laws, are punitive and cannot be applied retroactively.

-Unlike the other rulings listed in this report, Doe v Cooper (2016) [67] deals with presence restrictions.
+Unlike the other rulings listed in this report, Doe v Cooper, 842 F.3d 833 (4th Cir.
+2016) deals with presence restrictions.
 However, the ruling might be used on residency restriction laws.
 The 4th Circuit found that parts of North Carolina G.S.
 14-208.18, which made it illegal for registrants to be “knowingly” within 300 feet was not narrowly tailored (the law banned all registrants, not just ones posing a unique threat to children), was overbroad under the 1st Amendment (particularly Section (a)(2) “Within 300 feet of any location intended primarily for the use, care, or supervision of minors when the place is located on premises that are not intended primarily for the use, care, or supervision of minors, including, but not limited to, places described in subdivision”) and was unconstitutionally vague in violation of Due Proccess (particularly Section (a) (3) “At any place where minors gather for regularly scheduled educational, recreational, or social programs.”).
 The NC legislature enacted Session Law 2016-102 to alter the law in an attempt to narrowly tailor the law; (a) (2) was amended to add that a finding must be made “in any criminal or civil proceeding that the person presents, or may present, a danger to minors under the age of 18.”
 It altered (a) (3) by changing “regularly scheduled” to “frequently congregate” (seemingly still vague) and added a list of examples (libraries, arcades, amusement parks, recreation parks, and swimming pools) while clarifying that those types of places are restricted only when the minors are actually present.
 The law only applies to qualifying offenses committed on or after 1 Sept 2016.

 SUMMARY